yegenek/Ankara/Files/day1.md

         zcat Results/$POP.geno.gz
 done
 ```
 For instance, you may have 0/40 in LWK and TSI, 40/40 in CHB, and 14/20=0.70 in PEL.

+Which are the genotypes which are more difficult to assign?

-Recall that we previously estimated a minor allele frequency of 0.55 in PEL without assigning individual genotypes.
+Recall (or trust me if not already done) that we previously estimated a minor allele frequency of 0.55 in PEL without assigning individual genotypes.

 Why do we observe such a difference in the estimates?

+How about the difference in estimates between NAM and PEL?

 ----------------------------